ZoeJ0504/ZoeJ0504/README.md

 :calendar: ZenCalendar | [Repo](https://github.com/ZoeJ0504/ZenCalendarTake2)

-Muti purpose platform that allows users to make new events on a calendar, create a to-do-list, as well as build a grocery list.
+Muti purpose platform allows users to make new events on a calendar, create a to-do list, and build a grocery list.

 (React & JSONServer)

 📺 Build Your Own Board | [Repo](https://github.com/ZoeJ0504/Build-Your-Own-Board)

 Uses Jeopardy API that allows users to create their own Jeopardy game by choosing 5 different categories.
-The score is totaled up at the top of the board to give the final score.
+The score is totaled at the top of the board to give the final score.

 (Vanilla Javascript & JSONServer)